skoolkid/skoolkit/sphinx/source/commands.rst

 An alternative to the ``--ram load`` approach is the ``--sim-load`` option.
 It simulates a freshly booted 48K ZX Spectrum running LOAD "" (or LOAD ""CODE, if the first block on the tape is a 'Bytes' header).
-Whenever the Spectrum ROM's load routine at $0556 is called, a shortcut is taken by fast loading the next block on the tape.
+Whenever the Spectrum ROM's load routine at $0556 is called, a shortcut is taken by "fast loading" the next block on the tape.
 All other code (including any custom loader) is fully simulated.
 Simulation continues until the program counter hits the start address given by the ``--start`` option, or 10 minutes of simulated Z80 CPU